Stimulated Smith-Purcell emission based on bound states in the continuum: Physics of BIC resonances

-To understand dielectric SWGs under evanescent wave incidence, the field profile inside the grating should not be ignored.
-To this end, we use the waveguide-array (WGA) modes formulation, which was introduced in \cite{Chang-Hasnain2012} to explain the reflection of a plane wave impinging on an SWG.
-Unlike the conventional electromagnetic solvers which compute only the total field, such mode-matching method not only provides a much more straightforward way to extract the diffraction coefficients of an SWG but also leads to intuitive physical insights into its extraordinary properties\cite{doi:10.1063/1.5010144,Qiao:18,PhysRevLett.114.073601}.
-Below we generalize the analytical method and derive the WGA modes in SWGs under evanescent wave incidence.We will show that the constructive interference of WGA modes at grating interfaces results in a very strong resonance and hence the enhancement of diffraction modes.
+The diffraction characteristics play an essential role in the proposed scheme.
+Concerning a constant excitation stimulated by a continuous electron beam, high reflection coefficients of the 0th order and the propagating orders are needed for effective beam-wave interaction and efficient far-field radiation, respectively.
+We will show that, making use of a strong resonance near a BIC, those space harmonics can be greatly enhanced at the resonant frequency.
+To this end, we use the waveguide-array (WGA) modes formulation, which was initially introduced to explain the reflection of a plane wave impinging on a grating \cite{Chang-Hasnain2012}.
+Such mode-matching method not only provides a straightforward routine to extract the reflection coefficients of a grating but also leads to intuitive physical insights into its extraordinary properties \cite{doi:10.1063/1.5010144,doi:10.1063/1.5045547,Qiao:18,PhysRevLett.114.073601}.
+Below we generalize the analytical method and derive the WGA modes in gratings under evanescent wave incidence.

 Along the $x$ direction, the grating can be treated as a periodic array of waveguides, where a series of WGA modes exist.
-Considering the incident wave is TM-polarized, we denote the WGA modes as $\rm TM_0$, $\rm TM_1$, $\rm TM_2$, etc. The lateral magnetic field profile in the $z$ direction for the ${\rm TM}_m$ mode can be written as
+Concerning a TM-polarized incident wave, these WGA modes can be denoted as $\rm TM_0$, $\rm TM_1$, $\rm TM_2$, etc. The lateral magnetic field profile in the $z$ direction for the ${\rm TM}_m$ mode can then be expressed as